telefonicaid/iotagent-node-lib/doc/installationguide.md

--   **deviceRegistry.cache**: Whether to use a memory cache in front of Mongo-DB when using the `mongodb` **deviceRegistry** option to reduce I/O. This memory cache will hold and serve a set of recently requested groups and devices (up to a given maximum time to live) and return the cached response so long as the value is still within Time to Live `TTL`.
-When enabled the default values are 1000 devices, 100 groups and retain values for 10 seconds.
+-   **deviceRegistry.cache**: Whether to use a memory cache in front of Mongo-DB when using the `mongodb` **deviceRegistry** option to reduce I/O. This memory cache will hold and serve a set of recently requested groups and devices (up to a given maximum time-to-live) and return the cached response so long as the value is still within `TTL`.
+When enabled the default values are to hold up to 1000 devices and 100 groups in memory and retain values for up to 10 seconds.

 ```javascript
 {